 It is all within you.
 Period.
 It is your choice to dive in or not.

-When I was in my younger 20s, I didn't understand what people did not understand, about how to meditate.
-You see, the first time I tried to meditate I was 8 years old.
+When I was in my younger 20s, I didn't understand what people did not understand about how to meditate.
+You see, the first time I tried to meditate I was eight-years-old.
 My father would chop wood everyday in the winter and made sure we had a continuously burning fire.
-One day, as darkness crept upon the evening I remember staring into the fire with no one around (you see I am the 2nd child of 4 and grew up in a loud, chaotic, intense household where quiet and solitude was nonexistent).
+One day, as darkness crept upon the evening, I remember staring into the fire with no one around (you see I am the second child of four, and I grew up in a loud, chaotic, intense household where quiet and solitude were nonexistent).
 It calmed me.

 So, I took it upon myself to go into my mom's bathroom and grab a jar of bath salts.
 I stuck a single candle in the bath salts to hold it up and create what I now know was some sort of alter.
 I placed my little, make-shift, elemental homage in front of the fire that had me transfixed.
 I sat in easy pose (cross legged).
 I put my hands in Gyan mudra (thumb to forefinger) and began chanting "OHM."